hanskorg/google-authenticator-rust/README.md

 ```

 ## FAQ
-> You can post new issue for help.
+> You can post a new issue for help.